Who is eligible to apply?

 Areas for which the Fund may consider assistance:

-Financial assistance from the Fund may be used for a range of qualified expenses:
+Financial assistance from the Fund may be used for a range of qualified expenses, such as:

 - Medical procedures such as surgery, physician care, anesthesia, in-patient / out-patient services, lab tests, excessive co-payments or deductibles.